rolflobker/recall-for-linux/README.md

 - 🥳 Image to text conversion with OCR
 - 😇 Index and store everything your friends tell you over chat apps or e-mail; if it's on your screen we've got you covered!

-Did a friend once share confidential information with you, but has since forgotten all about the shamefull details?
+Did a friend once share confidential information with you, but has since forgotten all about the shameful details?
 No worries, you got that info!

 Forgot about that website you visited 3 weeks ago, late in the evening while drunk?
 Yup, we stored that!